Tony Romo’s Choice To Leave Dallas Cowboys A Boon For Jay Cutler And Colin Kaepernick’s Free Agency Market

 Jay Cutler and Colin Kaepernick might be somewhere smiling today.
 Tony Romo shocked the NFL world with his decision to leave the Dallas Cowboys for the lead analyst position at CBS.
 Romo’s decision is one with several ramifications.
 One of the most overlooked of those ramifications is an expected boost to the free agency market for Jay Cutler and Colin Kaepernick.

 Tony Romo was the best available option at quarterback in the eyes of many.
-The former Dallas Cowboys’ starter had been the subject to several trade rumors throughout the offseason.
-Once it became clear that the Cowboys were not goimg to be able to deal Romo to another team, most notably the Denver Broncos and Houston Texans, the choice was obvious.
+The former Dallas Cowboys’ starter had been the subject of several trade rumors throughout the offseason.
+Once it became clear that the Cowboys were not going to be able to deal Romo to another team, most notably the Denver Broncos and Houston Texans, the choice was obvious.
 The Cowboys were going to have to release him.

 The timing is terrible for the Dallas Cowboys, as they could have cut Tony Romo weeks ago and used the cap space for defensive help.
 A stalemate ensued.
 The Cowboys gambled, hoping that either the Broncos or Texans had stepped up to the plate with a trade proposal.